Federal Transportation Trust Fund

 Funding for infrastructure projects can take a number of forms, including non-infrastructure financial products (such as government bonds, infrastructure-related corporate equity, or debt products) and dedicated pure infrastructure financial products.
 Governments can act as facilitators and provide credibility to infrastructure projects.
 By funding transactions, development banks provide a powerful signal to the private sector.
 Their presence suggests political support and stability over the long term.
 In addition, dedicated financial instruments—such as guarantee instruments, long-term funding, and early-development stage facilities—can encourage long-term investment.

 Overseeing massive funds with complex structures, institutional investors must execute successful investment strategies while simultaneously engaging with the public whose interests they represent.
+Our focus on the protection of client capital is reflected in our business model, our process and the values that guide our people.
+We understand the needs of our investors for targeted investment solutions and their goals of attractive risk-adjusted returns.
 Our team provides a unique combination of project development and financing expertise, relationships with key stakeholders, and proprietary tools and data that enable us to serve as trusted partners to governments, private developers, and investors.